Marta44/Stroll-Brighton/README.md

 - An unique scrolling page divided into four sections (home-explore-tips-booking).
 - The navigation bar is fixed to the top of the page and brings the users to the different sections.
 - The footer is fixed to the bottom of the page and provides copyright info at the bottom-left, social media pages icons (GitHub, LinkedIn, Facebook, Instagram) in the center, if clicked they bring the users to social media platforms opened on a different tab.
-- On the "Explore section" is present a Google Map API
+- On the "Explore section" is present a Google Map API.
 - On the "Tips section" is present a description about the aim of the project and suggested places to visit.
 - On the "Contact section" is present a form to get in touch with me.

 ### Features to add in the future

 - In the "Tips section" in the future I could add other suggestions especially when will reopen the venues for concerts and events in Brighton.
+- I would like to develop a forum where "Stroll  Brighton" users can present themselves, exchange experiences, share ideas and create an online community.

 ## Technologies Used